Zektra/Ninebot-Scooter-Motion-Control/README.md

     - Added forgetSpeed since you could currently drive out from 25km/u to 6km/u, make a kick and go full speed again.
     - Made small changes in the behaviour of the DRIVEOUTSTATE.

+- V3.4.2

+    - Updated default config options to ideal values.
+Default values should now be sufficient for all Xiaomi models.
+    - Updated kick detection in driveout state as it calculated the speedbump based on actual speed instead of average speed.

+- V3.4.3
+    - Patched issue where total time driving was driveTime + increasmentTime, thus driveTime should now be accurate.

 # Other firmwares